 It’s as easy as buying a smartphone with a volume contract for each employee, adding them to the Active Directory, provisioning email, and enabling intranet access.
 As a rough estimate you’d expect this to be an investment of $30/employee/month, not including the additional effort for training and the project itself.

-For a company with 5,000 non-desk workers this would be a 1,800,000$ investment on a yearly basis.
-Pfew.
-Maybe not so easy after all.
+For a company with 5,000 non-desk workers this would be an $1,800,000 investment on a yearly basis.
+Phew.
+Maybe it’s not so easy after all.